 Windows Media Player scans your Music folder for audio files.
 If you’ve got music tracks stored in a different folder (the Downloads folder for instance) then WMP probably won’t find it.
 If that’s the case, click here How To Use Windows Media Player

-Check And Change Windows Media Player Burn Settings.
+Check Windows Media Player Burn Settings.

-All standalone CD players, such as in your car or HiFi system, will be able to play music CDs burned as CDDA.
-But not all of them will accept MP3 audio CDs.
+All standalone CD players, such as in your car or HiFi system, will be able to play music CDs burned as CDDA (Compact Disc Digital Audio).

 On the Burn Options menu, make sure Audio CD is selected.
 If it isn’t, left-click on it.

-You’re Audio Files Are MP3 Format.
+Audio Files In MP3 Format.

 Adding Music To Your Burn List.